fdenivac/synology-photos-explorer/README.md

 - Implements QAbstractItemModel and QStandardItem for TreeView / ListView with QSortFilterProxyModel

-- Uses cache for thumbnails

 - Program features :
+  - uses cache for thumbnails and photos
   - download photos
   - view list personal tags, shared tags in Tab
   - search photos with tags, keywords in personal or shared space.
 Results are shown in Search Space
   - pin/unpin photo searchs in Search Space
+  - slideshow windows